wp-plugins/subheading/readme.txt

 To display SubHeadings, place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want the SubHeading to appear.

-= Why do tags such as `<br />` and `<p>` disappear from my SubHeadings?
+= Why do tags such as `<br />` and `<p>` disappear from my SubHeadings? =

 By default the plugin uses the default list of allowed tags, which can result in certain tags being removed.
 This can be resolved by adding valid tags to the allowed list using the `subheading_tags` filter.

-If for example you would like to enable the `<br />` tag in SubHeadings, add the following function to your theme functions.php file.
+If, for example, you wanted to enable the `<br />` tag in SubHeadings, include the following function to your theme functions.php file.

 `add_filter( 'subheading_tags', function( $tags ) {
 	$tags['br'] = array();